-A senior executive at a company with an effective price optimisation program once told me that just one person in their entire organisation understood how their pricing solution worked.
+A senior executive at a company with an effective price optimization program once told us that just one person in their entire organisation understood how their pricing solution worked.
 He then went on to explain: more accurately, there were probably two people – each of whom half understood.

-In my experience, this lack of understanding is common among companies.
+In our experience, this lack of understanding is common among companies.
 The executive’s rationale for being okay with the fact no one understood the solution was also common.
-The company was doing well and they were realising an improvement in profitability.
+The company was doing well and they were realizing an improvement in profitability.
 Did it matter they didn’t really know how it worked?

 Yes, it matters.
 A lack of understanding will limit your success, and that lack of knowledge is likely to kill any potential for continued or added improvements over time.
 It’s fundamental to the ongoing and permanent success of pricing programs: they must be understood – and believed in – by everyone who uses them.